-Based on the previous analysis of Stewart platform configurations, while the geometry can be optimized to achieve the desired trade-off between stiffness and mobility in different directions, the wide range of potential payloads complicates the optimization process for obtaining consistent dynamical properties across all usage scenarios.
+Based on the previous analysis of Stewart platform configurations, while the geometry can be optimized to achieve the desired trade-off between stiffness and mobility in different directions, the wide range of potential payloads, with masses ranging from 1kg to 50kg, makes it impossible to develop a single geometry that provides optimal dynamical properties for all possible configurations.

-For the nano-hexapod design, the struts were oriented more vertically compared to a cubic architecture due to several important considerations.
-First, the requirements in the vertical direction are more stringent than in the horizontal direction.
+For the nano-hexapod design, the struts were oriented more vertically compared to a cubic architecture due to several considerations.
+First, the performance requirements in the vertical direction are more stringent than in the horizontal direction.
 This vertical strut orientation decreases the amplification factor in the vertical direction, providing greater resolution and reducing the effects of actuator noise.
 Second, the micro-station's vertical modes exhibit higher frequencies than its lateral modes.
 Therefore, higher resonance frequencies of the nano-hexapod in the vertical direction compared to the horizontal direction enhance the decoupling properties between the micro-station and the nano-hexapod.

-Regarding dynamic properties, particularly for control in the frame of the struts, no specific optimization was implemented since the analysis revealed that the particular geometry has minimal impact on the resulting coupling characteristics.
+Regarding dynamical properties, particularly for control in the frame of the struts, no specific optimization was implemented since the analysis revealed that strut orientation has minimal impact on the resulting coupling characteristics.

 Consequently, the geometry was selected according to practical constraints.
-The height between the two plates is set at $95 \, mm$.
+The height between the two plates is maximized and set at $95 \, mm$ .
 Both platforms utilize the maximum available size, with joints offset by $15 \, mm$ from the plate surfaces and positioned along circles with radii of $120 \, mm$ for the fixed joints and $110 \, mm$ for the mobile joints.
 The positioning angles, as shown in Figure 4.1b, are [255, 285, 15, 45, 135, 165] degrees for the top joints and [220, 320, 340, 80, 100, 200] degrees for the bottom joints.